CCCwx/Teaching-Video-PPT-Generator/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

-By following those step, our project should be deployed correctly on you devices and by clikcing the localhost, it will redirect to the generating teaching video & PPT pages.
+By following those step, our project should be deployed correctly on you devices and by clikcing the localhost, it will redirect to the generating teaching video & PPT pages as seen in the Project Screenshot part.